 About Our DC Intellectual Property Law Practice

-The Alderman Law Office was founded in 1994 by Elliott Alderman to provide legal help to software, multimedia, e-commerce, technology and Internet companies, as well as to content creators, songwriters, musicians, writers, publishers, and visual and performance artists.
+The Alderman Law Office was founded in 1994 by Elliott Alderman to provide cost-effective legal help to sophisticated software, multimedia, e-commerce, technology and Internet companies, as well as to successful content creators, songwriters, musicians, writers, publishers, and visual and performance artists.
 The firm also provides business advice to clients interested in protecting and monetizing their brands, technology and content.